Zeutschler/tinyolap/doc/source/samples.rst

 Purpose of the Huge data model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **Huge** data model is - in contrast - larger demo database (at least for TinyOlap), created by some lines of Python code.
+The **Huge** data model is a already a larger database, at least for TinyOlap.
 It shows how TinyOlap behaves on larger data sets.
 You can play around with the parameters ``numbers_of_records``  (default = 1,000,000), ``numbers_of_dimensions`` (default = 8) and ``members_per_dimension (default = 100) to
 check how the database behaves and perform.